VA Disability Is Not Disability Insurance: Know the Gap

 VA disability compensation and private disability insurance do not cancel each other out, but they are not interchangeable either.
 Your VA check protects you for a service-connected condition on the VA's terms.
 A private policy protects the income your family actually lives on if you cannot work, for reasons that may have nothing to do with your service.
 One does not replace the other.
 And the fine print is where these policies live or die: the definition of "disability," own-occupation versus any-occupation, the elimination period, exclusions for pre-existing conditions, and mental-health or specific-condition limitations all change what you would really be paid.
 Read the definition of disability on any policy before you sign, and do not assume a friend's policy works like the one you are being quoted.

 If anything about your rating itself is in play (you think it should be higher, you want permanent and total, you are weighing a new claim), that is claims work and you should never pay for it.
-A free accredited VSO (DAV, VFW, American Legion, or your county VSO, find one through VA.gov) helps at no cost.
+A free accredited VSO (DAV, VFW, American Legion, or your county VSO, find one at va.gov/get-help-from-accredited-representative/find-rep/) helps at no cost.
 And because buying a disability policy is a personal money decision with real trade-offs, take the "should I, and how much" question to a fee-only fiduciary who sells you nothing, not to a commissioned salesperson.
 General principles here, your specific decision there.

 Related guides